 I also wanted to experiment with a process I’d read about called reverse appliqué.

 Preparing the Design For My Easter Appliqué

 So I gathered my supplies and set out to work on this Easter project on Palm Sunday….(kinda cutting it close for Easter, but I tend to work better with deadlines).

-Using letter stencils purchased at Walmart, a roll of newsprint and quilting stencils purchased years ago I set out to drawing my idea.
+Using letter stencils purchased at Walmart, a roll of newsprint and quilting stencils purchased years ago I set out to draw my idea.
 Once drawn, I flipped the paper over and darken the lines with a sharpie.
 Reverse appliqué is just that – reversed, or mirror image.

 I then traced the design on double fusible interfacing on the paper side.
 So far so good.
 Fast, simple, quick….Next step – fuse to my fabric.
 This is from my personal stash, it’s an Island Batik fabric called Storm, and since it’s a “basic” you can ask your local quilt shop to order a bolt.
-I find that I use it a lot for a backdrop to the other beautiful Island Batik fabrics I’ve “collected” through the years.
+I find that I use it a lot as a backdrop to the other beautiful Island Batik fabrics I’ve “collected” through the years.

 And then came the trimming.